 - Treaties: Formation, termination, application, and reservation.

-- Dispute settlement by peaceful way – different modes.
+- Dispute settlement by the peaceful way – different modes.

-- Lawful recourse to force: self-defence, agrees on aggression, intervention.
+- Lawful recourse to force: self-defense, agrees on aggression, intervention.

 - International humanitarian law : Fundamental principles– International conventions and contemporary developments.